szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 2. Break down your search into keywords.
 3. Be specific.
 4. Don't be afraid to copy/paste and tweak results to fit your programs, but be sure to understand what the code is doing as best you can.

+As you begin putting together your final project in the remaining weeks, try to keep these resources and strategies in mind, and refer back to them as needed.

 ## Review Questions